ariclinis/flatpickr-datepicker-rails/README.md

 [![Gem Version](https://badge.fury.io/rb/flatpickr-datepicker-rails.svg)](https://badge.fury.io/rb/flatpickr-datepicker-rails)

 [Flatpickr-datepicker-rails](https://github.com/ariclinis/flatpickr-datepicker-rails) is a gem datetimepicker based on flatpickr.
-This gem packages flatpickr's that can be use in Rails applications.
+This gem uses flatpicker packages and can be used in Rails applications.

 ## Installation